MarkPearlCoZa/Blog_General/_posts/2016-04-24-CodeRetreat-Notes.md

 ### Ping Pong

-- No primitives across method boundaries
-- Tests for customers first
-- No conditional branching
+### Evil Coder

-(One person writes the test, the other person gets the test to pass while trying to intentionally not solve the problem)
+One person writes the test, the other person gets the test to pass while trying to intentionally not solve the problem

+- Helps people write explicit clearly defined tests

 -------------------------------------------------------------------------------------------------------------